-- (a) All Text Amendment proposals shall require a public hearing before the Board of Trustees.
+(a) All Text Amendment proposals shall require a public hearing before the Board of Trustees.
 All public notices of hearings shall include the date, time, place, and purpose of the hearing in accordance with this section.
 Errors or inaccuracies in the notice shall not be deemed sufficient cause to postpone or invalidate a hearing except where such errors are substantive and material and are found to have reasonably mislead or misinformed the public as to only the date, time, place, or general purpose of the hearing.
-Nothing in this section shall prevent or preclude the Town from providing any other form of notice deemed desirable by the Town including the posting of notice on the Town's website. - (b) Notice Publication Requirement.
-The Town shall cause a notice to public hearing to be published once in the Summit County Daily Newspaper (or other official newspaper designated for publication of the Town of Blue River) at least fifteen (15) days15 before the date of the hearing.
-Published notice shall include: - A general description of the proposed Text Amendment deemed sufficient by the Town to describe the amendment's purpose, scope, and effect.
-As an alternative, the Town may publish all or a portion of the form of ordinance to be considered that will effectuate the text amendment. - The date, time and location of the hearing or meeting; and - A recital that public comment will be accepted at the public hearing and written comment will be accepted if sent to a designated electronic mail address.
+Nothing in this section shall prevent or preclude the Town from providing any other form of notice deemed desirable by the Town including the posting of notice on the Town's website.

+(b) Notice Publication Requirement.
+The Town shall cause a notice to public hearing to be published once in the Summit County Daily Newspaper (or other official newspaper designated for publication of the Town of Blue River) at least fifteen (15) days before the date of the hearing.
+Published notice shall include:

-14 The Planning Commission review shall not require a public hearing.
+&lt;sup>14 The Planning Commission review shall not require a public hearing.
 State law does not require a public hearing for text amendments except before the governing body.
 The governing body is authorized to provide for the manner in which the zoning regulations and restrictions are determined and later amended or changed.
 See C.R.S. § 31-23-304.